ietf-wg-alto/draft-ietf-alto-unified-props-new/definition.md

 `net1.ipv6:2001:db8::1/48`.

-The format of the second part of an entity identifier depends on the entity domain type, and MUST be specified when registering a new entity domain type.
+The format of the second part of an entity identifier depends on the entity domain type, and MUST be specified when defining a new entity domain type and registering it with the IANA.
 Identifiers MAY be hierarchical, and properties MAY be inherited based on that hierarchy.
-Again, the rules defining any hierarchy or inheritance MUST be defined when the entity domain type is registered.
+The rules defining any hierarchy or inheritance MUST be defined when the entity domain type is registered.

 The type EntityID is used in this document to denote a JSON string representing an entity identifier in this format.